 Email address Attribute (Required)

 The role attribute is optional.
 If no role is set, the user will be a member by default.
 Accepted values for the role attribute can be found in the platform, on the Role Overview page.

 Other profile attributes (Optional)

 CMNTY Platform contains a profile data mapper for SAML.
 You can send along any other attributes with your request.
-Within the admin you can configure which attribute maps to which profile field.
-Go to Profile mapping to add mapping.
+Within Admin, you can Configure which attribute maps to which profile field.
+Go to Profile mapping to add mapping under Integrations > SAML.

 Mapping data does not override anything as it is done only the first time a user uses SAML as the login method.
 On subsequent logins, no user data will be read from the identity provider or written to CMNTY Platform.

 Check out our article on setting up SSO with CMNTY Platform and G Suite.

 Read our blog post about absolute do’s for managing your online community.